Feo's Stuff HORROR / THRILLER

 There is also such a thing as striking while the "Iron is hot".

-DAWN OF THE DEAD did an excellent job of blending humor with horror but DAY OF THE DEAD returns to its NIGHT OF THE LIVING DEAD roots, creating (as Sam Raimi might say) the ultimate in grueling horror.
-If there is one thing that Romero kept over from NIGHT and DAWN (considered by many fans to be the best of the series) it's the use of the helicopter as the mcguffin.
-As in DAWN, despite all else, the helicopter looms in the background as the key to salvation.
-Only in the helicopter can we escape, can we rise - however temporarily - from the Horror below.
+DAWN OF THE DEAD did an excellent job of blending humor with horror but DAY OF THE DEAD returned to its NIGHT OF THE LIVING DEAD roots, creating (as Sam Raimi might say) the ultimate in grueling horror.
+If there is one thing that Romero kept over from NIGHT and DAWN (considered by many fans to be the best of the series) it's the use of the helicopter as the line to civilization, for better or worse.

 The helicopter delivers the rescuers.
 We need to get to the helicopter; we need to get back to the helicopter; he won't shoot me because I know how to fly the helicopter; we need to escape in the helicopter; This was the same general plan in DAWN and only hinted at in NIGHT.